-To fully understand the ex-dividend date, it helps to broadly answer the question, what is a dividend?
+To fully understand the ex-dividend date, it helps to be able to broadly answer the question: what is a dividend?

 How Often Are Dividends Paid?